ricxi/a5-seg2105z/README.md

 **Description:** a simple system that patients can use to register for a virus test.
 Medical staff can then open a repository

-Code for this system is stored under the directory pantracker: <https://github.com/irixoc/a5-seg2105z/tree/master/pantracker>
+**Code for this system is stored under the directory pantracker:** <https://github.com/irixoc/a5-seg2105z/tree/master/pantracker>

+### Installation Instructions
+1. Download the repository as a zip file or clone it.
+2. Go into the directory names pantracker.
+You now have two options.
+* If you have a windows computer, click on the file that says pantracker.exe
+* If you have mac computer, click on the file that says pantracker.
+3. Now go to http://localhost:4000/ to simulate being a patient and register.
+4. Afterwards, go to http://localhost:4000/repo to simulate being a medical personnel who will review patient information

 ## Design & Architecture